Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 #### Some explanations on the traditional SIRD model

 In order to analyse the data of the COVID-19 I will use a variation of the SIRD model.
-SIRD stands for Susceptible Infected Recovered Dead.
-It is a simple model for epidemiology that works as follows: The studied population, comprised of N individuals, is divided into four categories: susceptible (S), infected (I), recovered (R), dead (D).
+SIRD stands for Susceptible Infectious Recovered Dead.
+It is a simple model for epidemiology that works as follows: The studied population, comprised of N individuals, is divided into four categories: susceptible (S), infectious (I), recovered (R), dead (D).
 For each of these categories the model describes the evolution of the number of members belonging to these categories as a function of time.
 To do so the model uses the following system of four differential equations,